MRIresearch/maddenXCP/README.md

 ## Workflow of maddenXCP

-The python program `modifyConfounds.py` can be called to artificially flag volumes before and after an outlier volume that exceeds a framewise displacement threshold.
+The python program `modifyConfounds.py` can be called to artificially flag volumes before and after an outlier volume that exceeds a Framewise Displacement (FD) threshold.

 The framewise displacement value for these neighboring timepoints is then replaced by an inflated value that will be subsequently picked up by **xcpEngine** as an outlier.

 Please note that this functionality has only been created as an inelegant workaround to the above problem.
-Any functionality in xcpEngine that relies on accurate FD values will be compromised.
+Any functionality in **xcpEngine** that relies on accurate FD values will be compromised.
 This is likely to include some of the QCFC metrics that are calculated for each subject.
 A recommendation then is to run your denoising pipeline twice.
-The first time to derive the censored volumes using this custom version of xcpEngine and then a second time with the proper stable version of xcpEngine to obtain gold standard outputs.
+The first time to derive the censored volumes using this custom version of xcpEngine and then a second time with the proper stable version of xcpEngine to obtain gold standard outputs for some of the quality metrics that rely on accurate Framewise Displacement.

 ### Example
 Using a framewise displacement threshold of `0.3mm`, I intend to flag 2 preceding volumes to outlier volumes to be scrubbed and 1 subsequent volume.